MattiaPrimavera/POP-C-Client/README.md

 Three modes are proposed to interact with the server:
 * text mode: everything happens via command line
-* clickable mode: the loggin becomes graphical, a click on the message ID will save the message on the hard drive
+* clickable mode: the login becomes graphical, a click on the message ID will save the message on the hard drive
 * graphical mode: a complete message can be read on a new window instead of being saved (third mode is still a work in progress)

 ## Automatic Tests